Go-zen-chu/atom-markdown-image-assistant/README.md

 ### Default Settings

-Whenever an image is dragged and dropped or copy and pasted on an open markdown file, this package automatically copies it to an `assets/` folder in the current directory, renames the image, and inserts a relative link to the image.
+Whenever an image is dragged and dropped or copy and pasted on an open markdown file, this package automatically copies it to an `assets/` folder in the current directory.

 ### Active file types